 - Trigger point therapy can help when muscle spasms, and knots present

 - Therapeutic massage could be best suited for soft tissue scarring, like whiplash or muscle strains

 Recent injuries that produce scar tissue can usually be felt while a chiropractor palpates the area, while radiological imaging shows scar tissue from past injuries.
 A chiropractor will take note of these areas when developing a treatment plan.
 Severe scar tissue will need special focus, which could mean a longer recovery.
 This is because the body could take longer to adjust to the adjustments being made.
 A thorough consultation and investigation will be performed/examined before any adjustments begin.

 Shin, Thuzar M, and Jeremy S Bordeaux.
 “The role of massage in scar management: a literature review.”
 Dermatologic surgery: official publication for American Society for Dermatologic Surgery [et al.] vol. 38,3 (2012): 414-23. doi:10.1111/j.1524-4725.2011.02201.x

-The information herein on "Scar Tissue Break Down with Chiropractic, Mobility and Flexibility Restored" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Scar Tissue Break Down Restoration Chiropractor" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.